-A Coverdell ESA is a trust or custodial account set up in the United States solely for the purpose of paying qualified education expenses for the designated beneficiary of the account.
+A Coverdell Education Savings Account (Coverdell ESA) is a trust or custodial account set up in the United States solely for paying qualified education expenses for the designated beneficiary of the account.
 There are certain requirements to set up a Coverdell ESA:

-- When the account is established, the designated beneficiary must be under the age of 18 or a special needs beneficiary.
+- When you establish the account, the designated beneficiary must be under the age of 18 or be a special needs beneficiary.

-- The document creating and governing the account must be in writing and must meet certain requirements.
+- The document creating and governing the account must be in writing, and it must meet certain requirements.

-You may be able to contribute to a Coverdell Education Savings Account (ESA) to finance a beneficiary's qualified education expenses if your modified adjusted gross income is below the established amount.
-Contributions must be in cash and must be made by the due date of the contributor's tax return (not including extensions).
-There is no limit to the number of accounts that can be established for a beneficiary; however the total contribution to all accounts on behalf of a beneficiary in any year cannot exceed $2,000.00.
-The contribution is NOT deductible.
+You may be able to contribute to a Coverdell ESA to finance the beneficiary's qualified education expenses.
+Contributions must be made in cash, and they are not deductible.
+Any individual whose modified adjusted gross income is under the limit set for a given tax year can make contributions.
+Organizations, such as corporations and trusts can also contribute regardless of their adjusted gross income.
+Contributors must contribute by the due date of their tax return (not including extensions).
+There is no limit to the number of accounts that can be established for a particular beneficiary; however, the total contribution to all accounts on behalf of a beneficiary in any year cannot exceed $2,000.

-For information on how to determine the part of any distribution that is taxable earnings, refer to Publication 970, Tax Benefits for Education.
+For information on how to determine the part of any distribution that is taxable earnings, refer to Chapter 7 of Publication 970, Tax Benefits for Education.